chenx859/Stock-market-correlation/README.md

 # Stock-market-correlation
-This program discovers the relationship between different markets by using Support Vector Machine.
+It is widely thought that Asian markets lead the US markets.
+The purpose of this case is to quantitatively analyze this phenomenon by using Support Vector Machine.
+For more details, please read the pdf file.